Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 	- Use the bot itself to send chat messages when Webhook URL is not filled
   - Support in-game Markdown parsing
   - Support highlighting and using default Unicode and server custom emoji in-game
-    - Support disabling default Unicode emoji parsing
   - Support highlighting stickers in-game
   - Support highlighting and mentions (@) in-game
     - Support disabling mentions (@) in-game
   - Support highlighting and opening hyperlinks and GIFs in-game
+  - Support disabling all parsing
   - Support in-game display of Discord user role colour
   - Support in-game display of response messages
   - Broadcast player command execution